pejkaa/unraid-templates/README.md

 Users can link their Discord account to their Jellyseerr profile so requests show under their name and respect their quotas:

 ```
-/link their-jellyseerr-email@example.com
+/link their-Seerr-email@example.com
 ```

-After linking, requests are submitted under their Jellyseerr account.
+After linking, requests are submitted under their Seerr account.
 Unlinked users can still make requests — they go through the bot's default API user.

-> If you use Plex login on Jellyseerr, create a local account for each user in **Jellyseerr → Settings → Users → Add User**, then have them use `/link` with that email.
+> If you use Plex login on Seerr, import users ins **Seerr → Users → Import Plex Users**, then have them use `/link` with that email.

 ---